theuxdev-nl/bullwark-nuxt/README.md

 npx nuxi module add my-module
 ```

 That's it!
-You can now use My Module in your Nuxt app ✨
+You can now use Bullwark Nuxt in your Nuxt app ✨

 ## Contribution